loganhagen/koa-sleep/README.md

 ### 6. Seed the Database

 Follow the provided steps in the root of the backend directory.

+**NOTE**: Ensure your database of choice is running and its connection string is in `.env`.
+I am using a local Postgres container- you can find the Docker Compose file in `https://github.com/Koa-Sleep/koa-sleep-infra`.

 1. **Apply migrations:**
     ```bash
     npx prisma migrate dev